edmilsondejesus/waterdemand/README.md

 SVR-MLP_Model_Hour.ipynb - Training and prediction using the SVR-MLP hybrid model for hourly prediction of the 11 reservoirs, considering delay lag from 1 to 6 measurement values.
 SVR-MLP_Model_Hour.ipynb - Training and prediction using the SVR-MLP hybrid model for daily prediction of the 11 reservoirs, considering delay lag from 1 to 6 measurement values.
 SVR-MLP_Model_Hour.ipynb - Training and prediction using the SVR-MLP hybrid model for weekly prediction of the 11 reservoirs, considering delay lag from 1 to 6 measurement values.
+SVR_Model_general.ipynb - Training and prediction using the SVR model for hourly prediction of the general sum of reservoirs, considering delay lag from 1 measurement
+MLP_Model_general.ipynb - Training and prediction using the MLP  model for hourly prediction of the general sum of reservoirs, considering delay lag from 1 measurement
+MLP_Model_general_scaler.ipynb - Training and prediction using the MLP model for hourly prediction of the general sum of reservoirs, considering standard scaler normalization and delay lag from 1 measurement.

 ## Referências